Hitchhiker’s Guide to Blockchain Identity

-- The Diversity of Players – we have people that just want to get logged in, share some info.
-Companies that want to establish a trusted relationship with their customers.
-Companies that want to market to you – ethically or via surveillance approaches.
+- The Diversity of Players – we have people that just want to get logged in and share some info.
+Companies that want to establish a trusted relationship with their customers and some that want to market to you – ethically or via surveillance approaches.
 Governments that may provide identity foundational documents and want to interact with citizens.

 - Lack of Trust – there are very few trusted pathways to establishing relationships.
-The biggest players (Facebook and Google) have power but what level of trust will banks or government give to their “identity” for logging in?
+The most prominent players (Facebook and Google) have power, but what level of trust will banks or government give to their “identity” for logging in?
 Little.

-- Central Coordination/Control – it’s a 1:1 relationship normally.
-While there are some federation opportunities they are fractured and contentious (can you use your Facebook ID to log into Google or vice versa?).
-Many expect governments to provide some services here but that makes no sense.
-They are certainly major parties to the system but they have little to no role in owning and controlling how I introduce myself to you.
+- Central Coordination/Control it’s a 1:1 relationship usually.
+Federation opportunities are fractured and contentious – can you use your Facebook ID to log into Google or vice versa?
+Many people expect governments to provide services, but they have little to no role in owning and controlling how I introduce myself to you.

-- Incredible Inefficiencies – Adding digital identity support for your organization and its applications has historically been a major expense and liability.
-Just getting to the point where your customer has a digital identity takes amazing effort that is largely wasted.
+- Incredible Inefficiencies – Adding digital identity support for your organization and its applications has historically been a significant expense and liability.
+Just getting to the point where your customer has a digital identity takes impressive effort that is largely wasted.

-Here’s my premise about digital identity – as a person or organization (profit-driven or not-for-profit) we don’t actually need to own the identity.
+Here’s my premise about digital identity – as a person or organization (profit-driven or not-for-profit), we don’t need to own the identity.
 Once we have established that you are who you say you are, we focus on the relationship.
-That’s where our investment, value, and growth comes from.
+That’s where our investment, value, and growth come from.

 It is a simple shift that just wasn’t possible before blockchain and related technology came into being.
-The shared nature of the blockchain means we can anchor our identity to something that is global and available to everyone.
-That required blockchain.
+The shared nature of the blockchain means we can anchor our identity to something global and available to everyone—that requires Blockchain.

-So basically we just broke an invisibility field.
-The SEP field collapsed.
-Initiatives like Sovrin caused it to fail.
+So basically, we just broke an invisibility field.
+The SEP field collapsed, and initiatives like Sovrin caused it to fail.